Injsted/next-template/README.md

 issues that need manual intervention (e.g., linting errors), the commit will be aborted, and you will need to fix these issues before committing again

+## CommitLint

+This project uses CommitLint to enforce a consistent commit message format.
+CommitLint ensures that all commit messages adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard, which improves readability and maintainability of the project's commit history.

+### Commit Message Format

+CommitLint is configured to follow the Conventional Commits standard, which uses the following format:

+    <type>[optional scope]: <description>

+**Types:**

+- `feat`: A new feature
+- `fix`: A bug fix
+- `docs`: Documentation changes
+- `style`: Code style changes (formatting, etc.)
+- `refactor`: Code refactoring
+- `perf`: Performance improvements
+- `test`: Adding or updating tests
+- `build`: Changes to the build system or dependencies
+- `ci`: Changes to CI configuration
+- `chore`: Other changes that don't modify source code or tests
+- `revert`: Reverting a previous commit

+### Examples

+- `feat: add user authentication`
+- `fix: resolve login bug`
+- `docs: update README with setup instructions`
+- `style: format code with Prettier`
+- `refactor: simplify API endpoint logic`

+### How It Works

+Whenever you make a commit, Husky will automatically run CommitLint to check your commit message.
+If the commit message does not follow the Conventional Commits format, the commit will be rejected, and you will see an error message indicating what needs to be fixed.

+### Benefits

+- **Consistent Commit Messages:** Helps maintain a consistent commit history across the project.
+- **Improved Readability:** Makes it easier to understand the history of changes in the project.
+- **Better Automation:** Allows for easier automation of versioning and changelog generation based on commit messages.

+By adhering to the commit message conventions enforced by CommitLint, we ensure a clean and understandable project history, which benefits all contributors and maintainers.

 ## Learn More